startxfr/sxapi-core/docs2/core/session.md

 # SXAPI Core : session component

-The session component is a [core component](./README.md) allow you to keep presistant information between client and API server using a session mechanism.<br> This component comes with various transport layer ([cookie](#transport-using-cookie), [token](#transport-using-token) or [bearer](#transport-using-bearer)) for transfering the session identifier from and to the consumer. <br>
+The session component is a [core component](./README.md) allow you to keep persistant information between client and API server using a session mechanism.<br> This component comes with various transport type ([cookie](#transport-using-cookie), [token](#transport-using-token) or [bearer](#transport-using-bearer)) for transfering the session identifier from and to the consumer. <br>
 You can use various storage backend ([mysql](#backend-using-mysql),